About the Climate-related Disclosures Register

 Climate statements

-A climate-related disclosure is also referred to as a climate statement.
 Climate statements need to follow the reporting standards that have been set by the External Reporting Board (XRB).

 Roles and responsibilities

-The Registrar and the Companies Office are responsible for maintaining an online register of climate statements and collecting the related fees and levies.
+The Registrar of Financial Service Providers (the Registrar) and the Companies Office are responsible for maintaining an online register of climate statements and collecting the related fees and levies.

-The FMA is responsible for independent monitoring and enforcement of the climate-related disclosures regime — providing guidance about compliance expectations and reporting on monitoring activities and findings.
+The Financial Markets Authority (FMA) is responsible for independent monitoring and enforcement of the climate-related disclosures regime — providing guidance about compliance expectations and reporting on monitoring activities and findings.
+The FMA is also responsible for granting exemptions and lists current exemptions on its website.